petrulupascu/LauzHack-UWB/README.md

 The source code of the application is in ./Embedded/tango-application-2.1/

 ##### Getting Started with Exploration
-1) Choose your area an think about a coordinates systems. (choose origin and axis orientation)
+1) Choose your area an think about a coordinate systems. (choose origin and axis orientation)
 1) Make sure that both of your computer and TANGO can connect to the same WiFi network.
 1) On TANGO, start the application __U-Tango 2.1__ and go to __Explore__
 1) Place the TANGO at the origin of your system, the camera looking in the Y direction
-1) Press __Explore off__ to start learning the area.
-Then have a walk scanning your environment.
+1) Turn on the exploration and have a walk scanning your environment.
 1) When your done, save your ADF file.

 ##### Getting started with Localization